 I love functional ceramics!
 Even an implied purpose in a sculptural object fulfills my search for meaning.
 Under the umbrella of functionality, three concepts have focussed my recent work: Breaking the Rules, Rocks and Juxtaposition .
 Using hammers and sandblasters in ceramic work opens the door to new processes with unconventional results.
 My work combines craggy rocks, engineered porcelain, bloated stones, glazed surfaces and shards of screen-printed newspaper articles about earth and environment related issues.
 The meaning is created in a tension that I see as the natural vs the refined.
 What is nature’s place in our urban, cultured lives?
 How has culture and tradition changed over time?
 Where is the healthy balance between nature and culture and how can we maintain it?
 I mix fragments of culture and craggy nature to build objects that tell a story to their human observer.

 Catharina grew up in northern Germany in a quiet, rural area close to the East German border where natural materials played an important role in every day life.
-Children were encouraged to play make belief outside with anything they could find in nature, fresh flowers and vegetables were picked from the garden and home-crafted gifts were encouraged over store-bought items.

 It is the combination of making and the intellectual challenge of mastering clay and glaze technology that holds an ever-increasing fascination for Catharina.
 Being drawn to functional ceramic objects, she likes to create things that can be useful while making every-day life beautiful.
 She recognizes that an object as simple as a cup can be highly personal and enter into the most intimate relationship with the user.
 Making something that becomes someone’s favourite cup to drink from is one of Catharina’s most rewarding outcomes, giving rise to her Leitmotif “Eat from Art”.